 Art/Design (A/D): Is the art in your OPD appealing to look at?
 Is your layout intuitive and easy to follow?
-Have you avoid cluttering too much onto the page?
+Have you avoided cluttering too much onto the page?

 Writing/Content (W/C): Do the words in your submission describe what your OPD is all about?
-Does your content also convey story, mood, or theme?
-Have you avoid spelling and grammar mistakes?
+Does your content also convey a story, mood, or theme?
+Have you avoided spelling and grammar mistakes?